 25. 19-538 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING SHARRA AARONIAN TO THE POMPANO BEACH POLICE & FIREFIGHTERS' RETIREMENT SYSTEM OF THE CITY OF POMPANO BEACH FOR A TERM OF THREE (3) YEARS; SAID TERM TO EXPIRE ON SEPTEMBER 12, 2022; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: N/A)

-Sharra Aaronian, Incumbent - District 5

-Robert J. Sikorski - District 1

-Kenneth A. Campbell - District 3

-Veronica Thomas - District 4

-Rita Neri - Coconut Creek
+Sharra Aaronian, Incumbent - District 5 Robert J. Sikorski - District 1 Kenneth A. Campbell - District 3 Veronica Thomas - District 4 Rita Neri - Coconut Creek

-A motion was made by Vice Mayor Moss, seconded by Commissioner Perkins. to insert the SHARRA AARONIAN and name that Regular Agenda/ Resolution be ADOPTED.
+A motion was made by Vice Mayor Moss, seconded by Commissioner Perkins, to insert the name SHARRA AARONIAN and that the Regular Agenda/ Resolution be ADOPTED.
 The motion carried unanimously.

 26. 19-549 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING BARBARA ARMBRISTER-BOYNTON TO THE HISTORIC PRESERVATION COMMITTEE OF THE CITY OF POMPANO BEACH, FOR A TERM OF THREE (3) YEARS; SAID TERM TO EXPIRE ON JUNE 13, 2022; PROVIDING AN EFFECTIVE DATE.
+(Figeal Impact: N/A)

-Barbara Armbrister-Boynton, Incumbent - District 5

-Carlton Gillespie - District 1

-Carmen Jones - District 4

-Jazzman LeSane - District 4

-Marguerite K. Luster - District 4
+Barbara Armbrister-Boynton, Incumbent - District 5 Carlton Gillespie - District 1 Carmen Jones - District 4 Jazzman LeSane - District 4 Marguerite K. Luster - District 4